 More Lessons for Grade 6 Math

-Videos, worksheets, stories and songs to help Grade 6 students learn about the Distributive Property of Multiplication.
+Videos, worksheets, stories and solutions to help Grade 6 students learn about the Distributive Property of Multiplication.

 The distributive property states that multiplying a sum by a number is the same as multiplying each addend by that number and then adding the two products.

 3(1 + 4) = (3 × 1) + (3 × 4)

 If we let a, b, and c be any whole numbers, then a(b + c) = ab + ac